-3.3.2 Overall Network Architecture (L.34.1.3.3 (b))
+3.3.2 Overall Network Architecture (L.34.1.3.3)

-Qwest built our network architecture from the ground up to focus on convergence and interoperability, and to provide a flexible core foundation for the evolution of new Next Generation services.
-Qwest's architecture leverages our nationwide homogeneous fiber optic transport network to provide leading-edge converged voice and data services using a variety of access methods.
+Qwest built its network architecture from the ground up to focus on convergence and interoperability and to provide a flexible core foundation for the evolution of new next-generation services.
+Qwest's architecture leverages our nationwide homogeneous fiber optic transport network to provide leadingedge converged voice and data services using a variety of access methods.